-5 FIELD
+FIELD

-[0001] Embodiments disclosed herein relate generally to a tool for use in connecting pipes, and more particularly to a tool for lathing and cutting pipes as part of a method for connecting pipes.
+[0001] Embodiments disclosed herein relate generally to a method for connecting pipes and fittings, and more particularly to a method for joining pipes and fittings that involves the injection of pipe joining material into one or more grooves.
 Preferably, the pipes and fittings comprise a thermoplastic material such as polyvinyl chloride (PVC) and/or chlorinated polyvinyl chloride (CPVC).

-INTRODUCTION
+10 INTRODUCTION